 - Immediately press and hold Cmd + R.

-We hope that by now you are able to solve high CPU usage on macOS by yourself.
-However, if the issue is still affecting your work then we will recommend getting your system checked up in the service center.
+We hope that by now, you can solve the high CPU usage on macOS by yourself.
+However, if the issue still affects your work, we recommend getting your system checked in the service center.